-Multiple vulnerabilities have been discovered in iOS and Mojave.
+Multiple vulnerabilities have been discovered in iCloud, iTunes, and macOS Catalina.
 The most severe of these vulnerabilities could allow for arbitrary code execution.
 Details of these vulnerabilities are as follows:

-- A parsing issue in the handling of directory paths was addressed with improved path validation.
-(CVE-2019-7289)
+- An issue existed in the drawing of web page elements.
+The issue was addressed with improved logic.
+(CVE-2019-8769)

 We recommend the following actions be taken:

 - Apply appropriate patches provided by Apple to vulnerable systems immediately after appropriate testing.

 - Run all software as a non-privileged user (one without administrative privileges) to diminish the effects of a successful attack.

 - Remind users not to download, accept, or execute files from un-trusted or unknown sources.

 - Remind users not to visit untrusted websites or follow links provided by unknown or un-trusted sources.